Frequently Asked Questions

 Click here for step-by-step instructions.
 We're excited to work with you!

 - How do I meet with an advisor?

 No appointment is necessary!
 Once you’ve completed your first steps, in-person advising is available on a drop-in basis.
 Our office is located in Center for Community (C4C), S355.
 Advisors are available Monday – Friday, 9 am- 5 pm (9 am to 4:30 pm in the summer).

 - When should I go abroad?

 All of our programs have a class standing requirement.
 Most programs require sophomore or junior standing.
 If you have transfer credit, it will be considered in determining your class standing.

-Speak with your academic advisor and consider your extracurricular involvement to decide when study abroad will best fit into your schedule.
+Speak with your academic advisor and consider your extracurricular involvement to decide when education abroad will best fit into your schedule.

-- I know when I want to study abroad.
+- I know when I want to go abroad.
 When should I get started?

 Note: some scholarship deadlines precede program deadlines; planning early will enable you to apply for more scholarships!